I have a confession to make…

 Don’t hide your memories in box or drawer

-This is why my absolute favorite way to print photos for my families and seniors is in books and albums.
+So it won’t be surprising to you, that my favorite way to print photos for my families and high school seniors is in books and albums.
+I get that not everyone has the time or desire to create scrapbooks!
+So why not let your photographer create your book for you?!
+You get all the happy memories without any of the work.
 It’s such a beautiful way to package your favorite images for current and future enjoyment!
-Further, there’s no hunting through your cell phone, thumb drive or hard drive to find your memories.
+There’s no hunting through your cell phone, thumb drive or hard drive to find your memories.
 They store so nicely on a bookshelf, ready to pick up and revisit, when you’re feeling nostalgic.

-Photo books are an investment for the future
+Photo books are an investment in your future

 Can you picture a bookshelf filled with the photo memories of your family through the years?
 Imagine being able to look back and almost watch your kids grow up again.
 Now picture yourself, sitting on the couch with your future grandchild, revisiting memories of their mom or dad.
 Can you see yourself breaking out your child’s senior photo album for your future son or daughter-in-law?
 Wouldn’t it be perfect to display a few albums of your child through the years at their graduation party?